The Library

 • RIP Mary Oliver. you helped so much.

-• The Language of FractionsNicelle Davis (Nicelle’s work is smart, quirky, crafty and she’s a high desert dweller, like me–love her)
+• The Language of FractionsNicelle Davis (Nicelle’s work is smart, quirky, and she’s a high desert dweller, like me–love her)

 • Hearts Forged in Resistance, Chella Courington (everything Chella writes resonates)